Picture of the author

 WXDU is run by volunteers and operates by consensus.

-The music department consists of the music director and a staff that they select.
+The music department consists of the music director(s) and the staff that join.
 This group is responsible for reviewing new music and choosing which releases are placed in the playlist.

 For current managers and contact information, see the contact page.